Following from the previous post where we talked about the Design requirements, this post looks at the practical configuration

 A final consideration is the intervals for probes when the server is failed.
 It’s important to take a server out of service, but don’t try to bring it into service too quickly.
 Operating Systems and Applications can take minutes to start and stabilise.
 Therefore, configure your failure probes to have at least three successful probes about a minute apart to ensure that OS is ready for new connections.
 If you have high traffic volumes you need to go and research the “Slow Start” feature.
 This feature is configured using “passdetect” meaning detect the server passing the test to return to service.

-- Cisco ACE - Enterprise Load Balancing on a Stick using Source NAT - Part 2 (This post)
+- Cisco ACE - Enterprise Load Balancing on a Stick using Source NAT - Part 2 (9th February 2011)